Spiffo/be_alert/custom_components/be_alert/to_do.md

 # DONE: check if unloading a sensor actually happens

 # TODO: Can you help me create a `hacs.json` file for this integration?

-# TODO: deleting sensors does not delete device